arslan38/blink-detection/README.md

 #### _Important Note 2_ : You must keep the landmark file in the same directory as the model.
 I am sorry about the size of the landmark file but I cannot shrink it.

+#### _Important Note 3_ : Don't forget to start Shell as administrator before running the program.
+If you forget, it may cause a permission error for the reason that I explained in the main branch.
 ---

 ### Requirements: